-Whitebait are highly prized little fishies collected en masse from New Zealand rivers and eaten whole in buttery, whitebait fritters.
+Whitebait are highly prized little fishes collected en masse from New Zealand rivers and eaten whole in buttery, whitebait fritters.

 Whitebait is most commonly served in fritters.
 In this NZ whitebait fritters recipe, we’ve used a small amount of flour, which I think gives the best result.
 But fritters can be made using just egg, or egg white, more like an omelette.

-2 eggs, lightly beaten (we love Woodland Free Range)
+- 2 eggs, lightly beaten (we love Woodland)

-Parsley, chives, cress and rocket for garnish (we love Superb Herbs)
+- Parsley, chives, cress and rocket for garnish (we love Superb Herb)

 - Drain your whitebait in a colander.
 Set aside.

 - In another bowl, sieve the flour.
 Make a well and add the beaten eggs with a dash of water, then mix into a smooth, thick batter.

 - Now gently fold in the whitebait, sliced spring onions and lemon juice (or lemon pepper).
 Season the mixture with salt and pepper.

 - Melt butter in a good quality, heavy pan and place a large spoonful of the fritter mixture in the pan.
 Shape into round fritters and cook until the egg is set or until golden on one side (use egg-flip to peek under).
 You do not need to wait for the fish to go white.
 Then gently flip over as you would an omelette and cook the other side for 20 seconds.